jianwang-mpi/BlenderRender/README.md

 ```
 and put the UV map in ```xxxx/UV```

+We have provided a directory called "example" for you.

 #### Generate Rendering Object

-Install some necessary packages first:
+Install chumpy first:
 ```bash
 pip install chumpy
 ```